ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-The remainder of this section describes the entity types and their associated claims.
+The remainder of this section describes the element types and their associated claims.

-## Platform Entity
+## Platform Element

-A platform entity reports information about the device where the Evidence is generated and is
+A platform element reports information about the device where the Evidence is generated and is
 composed of a collection of claims that are global to the Target Environment.
-It is associated with the type identifier `id-evidence-entity-platform`.
+It is associated with the type identifier `id-evidence-element-platform`.

-A platform entity, if provided, MUST be included only once within the reported entities.
+A platform element, if provided, MUST be included only once within the generated Evidence.
 If a
-Verifier encounters multiple entities of type `id-evidence-entity-platform`, it MUST
+Verifier encounters multiple elements of type `id-evidence-element-platform`, it MUST
 reject the Evidence as malformed.

-The following table lists the claims for a platform entity (platform claims) defined
+The following table lists the claims for a platform element (platform claims) defined
 within this specification.
 In cases where the claim is borrowed from another specification,
 the "Reference" column refers to the specification where the semantics
 for the claim value can be found.
-Claims defined in this specification have further details below.

 | Claim Type      | Reference     | Multiple? | OID                                   |
 | ---             | ---           | ---       | ---                                   |